CSC207-UofT/course-project-newtapp/phase1/design_document.md

 ### Design Decisions

--Changing User IDs to be unique integer ID’s for easier sorting/management in the database
+   In the further development of our app, we were called to consider many design questions for better optimizing the functionality of our app.

+ - Implementing a WebApp

+   A key design descision our group made was to focus our Social Media App towards a Web Application, to maximize the reach and scope of our app.
+We specifically decided to use SpringBoot as our back-end API server, because of it's easy implementation in Java, and PostgreSQL for the implementation of our Databases.

+ - Int IDs

-	-Originally, we planned to use emails for login.
-We planned to use non-unique usernames, with unique string IDs consisting of the username and a number indicating the chronological order of the user.
-(Eg. a first alex to create an account would be Alex#01, then if another Alex created an account he would be Alex#02.)
-We originally decided on this because we wanted to use the compareTo method to compare the User Dds lexicographically based on the Unicode value of each character in the strings.
--We found using id’s to sort through in the database to be easier
+   After working on our code, we decided to change User IDs from a string to a unique integer ID.
+Originally, we planned to pair non-unique usernames with a unique string userID, consisting of the username itself and a number identifier, such as "alex#01".
+We wanted to compare the User Dds lexicographically based on the Unicode value of each string character, to be easily able to sort and search through IDs.
+However, after moving to SpringBoot and implementing Databses for getting and writing data, we found PostgreSQL Databases to offer an easy way of automatically setting unique integer IDs in chronological order, so we decided to utilize PostgreSQL's handy implementation of int ids.